kobolabs/epub-spec/README.md

 **For ePub 3.0**, Kobo platforms will read the ToC from the ToC table in the nav.html file.
 When a ToC table is not present, the next available table will be used.
 If the nav.html is not present, it will populate the ToC with the toc.ncx.
 If the toc.ncx is not present, it will populate the ToC with the spine listing in the OPF.

 The hidden attribute can be used to prevent the ToC listing from appearing in the ePub body while still displaying in the ToC menu.
-ToC menus on Kobo platforms support nesting up to three elements deep.
+ToC menus on Kobo platforms support nesting up to three elements deep on iOS and Android.
+Nested TOCs are flattened on EPD and Desktop.

 Kobo does not require a specific naming convention for the .ncx or .html/.xhtml file, the content creator can name the file as they choose ([filename].ncx, [filename].html).
 Please note the file naming suggestions provided in the [OPF] (#OPF) section.